dilimou/Dog-Breed-Classifier/README.md

 ## Findings
 The final model achieved a test accuracy of 81.4593%.

-More indepth article on the classifier can be found int the report here:
+More indepth article on the classifier can be found int the report here: [Project eview](https://github.com/dilimou/Dog-Breed-Classifier/blob/main/report.pdf)